Asford987/Forge/README.md

 Allows seamless integration with other languages (Rust, Python, Go, Zig, ...)

-Use .toml to manage makefile
+Use .toml to manage CMakeLists.txt

 - Forge install (--global for global installation, default is project)
 - Forge publish